Friends-Ship-Studio/fs-start-next-code-quality/README.md

 ### Pre-commit hooks: Husky + lint-staged

-[Husky](https://typicode.github.io/husky/#/) and [lint-staged](https://github.com/okonet/lint-staged) are used for a pre-commit hook that checks / enforces the TypeScript, ESLint, and Prettier configurations for any attempted git commits.
+[Husky](https://typicode.github.io/husky/#/) and [lint-staged](https://github.com/okonet/lint-staged) provide a pre-commit hook that checks / enforces the TypeScript, ESLint, and Prettier configurations for any attempted git commits.
 Commits will fail if there are any TypeScript or ESLint errors that can't be automatically fixed on staged files.
 Prettier formatting corrections will be applied automatically to supported files as well.

 ## Suggested additions